reflectoring/reflectoring.github.io/_posts/2020-06-27-lsp-explained.md

   }

   void sendToPaymentGateway() throws PaymentFailedException {
-    // send details to payment gateway (PG) and set fingerprint from PG response }
+    // send details to payment gateway (PG) and set fingerprint from
+    // the payment gateway response
+  }
 }
 ```